 A loved one is frustrated, angry, maybe fuming with rage.
 We see their distress and try to ‘help’ the situation by imploring them to ‘calm down’.
 But instead of making things better it only makes them worse!
 So what’s really going on beneath those seemingly innocent two words?

 The uncomfortable truth is that we literally can’t bear the anxiety their distress is causing us.
 That’s why we want them to ‘calm down’, ‘cheer up’ or ‘try and forget about it’ – to be rid of our own agitation so we can feel at ease.
 And in trying to change their behaviour we make them wrong.
 Wrong for being angry, sad or worried.
 And so add guilt, blame and shame to their mounting pile of suffering.
 Maybe we even get angry back.
 Or else become distant and unreachable, withdrawing our love as punishment for their actions.
 This is the chain of reactivity that destroys relationships, wrecks marriages and ruins lives.

 Now ask yourself this: does anyone really choose to be angry, sad or worried?
 Does anyone get out of bed in the morning and decide to mess up their life and the lives of everyone they love?

-Maybe we can come together right there in the raw, tender, burning, searing heat of the human condition.
-Where the walls of separation explode apart to reveal not annihilation, not unimaginable pain, but inconceivable, immeasurable love, joy, and a peace beyond all understanding.
+Maybe we can come together right there – in the raw, tender, burning heat of the human condition.
+Where the walls of separation fall apart to reveal not annihilation, not unimaginable pain, but inconceivable, immeasurable love, and a peace beyond all understanding.